mehwisha01/Design-Portfolio/content/posts/GramCity/index.md

   - Test
 ---

-## What is Design Sprint?
+## What is a Design Sprint?

 The sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.
 Developed at GV, it’s a “greatest hits” of business strategy, innovation, behavior science, design thinking, and more—packaged into a battle-tested process that any team can use.
 Want to <a href="https://www.gv.com/sprint/"> learn more...</a>

 ## Description

-This was one of the fun consulting project as a UX designer.
+This was one of the fun consulting project as a UX Designer.
 Design sprint approach was taken for user onboarding.

 ### Background